- Food and Cooking»

 All Rights Reserved.

-- The purpose of writing this hub is to reuse leftover foods, so that you can save money as well as avoid wastage of Food.
+- The purpose of writing this artitle is to reuse the leftover foods, so that one can save money as well as avoid wastage of Food.

-- This is a universal problem almost in every kitchen.
+- This is a universal problem almost in every kitchen, all over the World.

-- You relish the freshly made bread, vegetables, cakes, desserts so much, but when you have leftovers, nobody in the family, not even you, want to eat it.
+- You relish the freshly made bread, vegetables, cakes, desserts so much, but when you have leftovers, nobody in the family wants to eat it.

 - But can you throw away the food you prepared with so much effort?